Chris’ note: Yesterday, I brought in my good friend and colleague, E.B. Tucker, to tell you about one of the biggest opportunities he sees for 2020.

 So if it’s such a bad business, why would you invest in it?

-For example, take gold’s current price of about $1,460 per ounce.
-Many mining companies do not make money or barely break even at today’s price.
-However, if the price moves $100 higher to $1,560, they’ll be in the black.
+For example, take gold’s current price of about $1,470 per ounce.
+Many mining companies do not make money or barely break even at that price.
+However, if the price moves $100 higher, they’ll be in the black.
 That means a small move higher in gold has the potential to turn a mining firm from a money-loser into a money-maker almost overnight.

 Few industries offer that kind of operating leverage.
 Gold miners are ultra-sensitive to movements in the price of gold.
 When it moves higher, they surge.